niilante/logdown.js/readme.md

 <br>

-Logdown is a debug utility for the browser and the server with Markdown support.
+logdown is a debug utility for the browser and the server with Markdown support.
-It does not have any dependencies and is only 2K gzipped.
+It does not have any dependencies and is less than 2K gzipped.

 You can see it in action in the [example page](//caiogondim.github.io/logdown.js) or in the preview below.

 ## Preview